Home Planning & Renovations

 Round Out Your Shower

 Often, you can gain some more room by using clever placement and design choices.
-For example, a corner shower is a great solution for small areas, but rounding it out makes it even better.
+For example, a corner shower is a great solution for small areas, and these designs are ideal for maximizing every inch of a small space.

 Raise the Roof for Better Air Circulation

-Showers can retain a lot of moisture, and one creative way to combat this is by removing or raising the roof.
+Showers can retain a lot of moisture, and one creative way to combat this is by removing or raising the roof, while also addressing ceilings to ensure proper water resistance and finish during a remodel.
 This allows for air to flow and provides natural ventilation while also letting in more light.
+Ceiling tiles can give a large open shower a finished feel, adding to the overall design.

 Splurge for Heated Shower Floors

-Heated shower floors are wonderful additions to your bathroom that are also more energy efficient than average space heaters.
+Heated shower floors are wonderful additions to your bathroom, and upgrading your shower floor can greatly enhance comfort and durability.
 While this option will be pricier than regular flooring, the investment is usually worth it as you get more comfort, energy savings, and a better resale value.

 Refresh the Fixtures

 You can refresh the faucet and shower fixtures and choose from various finishes – just be sure that if you change one piece, you also replace the rest to match.
+Consider exploring different fixture styles to complement your overall bathroom design and create a cohesive look.
 Brushed nickel and stainless steel are some of the safest choices, but chrome is also popular and always seems to be in style.
 Some bolder selections include brass, oil-rubbed bronze, matte black, and gold accents.

 Should you Ditch the Shower Door?

 A lot of times, people think hard about how to remodel a shower stall, yet the answer can be as simple as deciding if you should keep or lose the door.
+When planning a new shower or upgrading shower components, the choice to keep or remove the door becomes an important design decision that can affect both function and style.
 Shower doors can make the area more difficult to clean, and they can get in the way if they swing open.

 You can get rid of the shower door even in a tiny area if you upgrade your shower head, mount it higher, and ensure it sprays vertically rather than at an angle.